easyfeedback/RCL/CONTRIBUTING.md

 ### Commands

-**`yarn boot`**: installs all dependencies, bootstraps the entire project and symlinks all dependencies for cross-component development.\
 **`yarn bootstrap`**: bootstraps the entire project and symlinks all dependencies for cross-component development.

 **`yarn dev`** or **`yarn start`**: starts storybook server and loads stories in files that end with `.stories.tsx`.